Client Service Participation

 The status next to the 'Select' button will indicate which Services are Current, Historical or Not [currently] Used in the Clients' Service Participation.

-- Start & End Date
+- Start & End Date - optional

-- Key Support Worker
+- Key Support Worker - mandatory to deem the Client record 'complete'

 The Primary Service in which a Client participates in is a mandatory field and can be set by checking the circle next to the relevant Service: